leolanese/Angular-table/README.md

 This is a simple Responsive Web Boilerplate table using AngularJS and a JSON Object (hardcoded on the Controller).
 You can kick-start your 'table' module with using AngularJS, RWD tables with Bootstrap CSS.

+# Update version: v1.3 07/06/2016
+- Hability to select a row dynamicly, and the previous selected will be un-selected

 # Update version: v1.3 05/06/2016
 - Improving Refactor to follow Jhon's Papa best practices